Because generation labeling is bullshit.

 As we age, many of us humans look at our youth with a soup of conflicting emotions.
 Empathy and apathy.
 Jealousy and superiority.
 We want to nurture them but we also want them to conform to our primal, survival-of-the-fittest concept of humanity.
 We want them to be better and smarter than us but we don’t want our hard-earned wisdom to be undervalued.
 Every generation has this, it’s called being human.

 We are not gods.
 We are creatures subject to the unceasing weathering of time, and the joke played on us is that, unlike lower animals, we’re aware of it.
-This wreaks a chaotic havoc on our still-animal brains, and we struggle to bring order to it.
+This wreaks havoc on our still-animal brains, and we struggle to bring order to it.

 We see patterns in clouds.
 We see shapes in stars.
 We think celebrities die in threes.